nehat005/ImageRecognitionInTensorFlow/README.md

-# ObjectRecognitionUsingImageNet
+# ImageRecognition
-This project includes a trained ImageNet Classifier for Object Recognition
+This project includes a trained Classifier for Image Recognition